-Figure 24: Coder "Days Until Dry" containerized soil water assessment method (DUD).

-Soil Water Resources assessment.
+The Coder Days Until Dry containerized soil water assessment method is shown in Figure 24.
+This assessment can be completed in five (5) steps, the first three steps are from the previous Coder Tree Soil Water Resources assessment.
 Please see previous text regarding this assessment, as well as figures needed for determining daily tree water use.
 The fourth and fifth step are unique to this DUD assessment and are used to determine soil water volume available to a tree and how many days will pass before soil is dry.